-Buffalo’s Common Council should not approve the sale of former School No. 70 on Buffum St. to an affiliate of Carl Paladino’s Ellicott Development company without first hearing from nearby residents in this quiet South Buffalo neighborhood – whether or not Mayor Byron Brown’s administration considers the leasing of the closed school property to an existing charter school as an appropriate use.
+Buffalo’s Common Council – and, in particular, South District Councilmember Chris Scanlon – should not approve the sale of former School No. 70 on Buffum St. to an affiliate of Carl Paladino’s Ellicott Development company without first hearing from nearby residents in this quiet South Buffalo neighborhood – whether or not Mayor Byron Brown’s administration considers the leasing of the closed school property to an existing charter school as an appropriate use.

 My home is less than two blocks from Buffum Street – a well-kept and attractive residential street in the Cazenovia Park section of South Buffalo running three or four blocks between Seneca Street and Fields Ave.
 I walk the length of Buffum virtually every day, so I’m very familiar with the lack of traffic on the street, and the presence of two historic gems, the Seneca Indian Park at its eastern end: